Freddie Mercury

 Freddie Mercury invented the emblem for the band 'Queen'

-Mercury played a leading role in shaping the band's concept, including its music.
-He wrote the majority of their songs, such as the lyrical ballad "Love Of My Life" (1975), the unique "Bohemian Rhapsody," and the song "We Are The Champions" (1977), which has become an anthem for sports fans.
+Mercury was the driving force behind the band's vision and sound.
+He penned most of their hits, including the heartfelt ballad "Love Of My Life" (1975), the groundbreaking "Bohemian Rhapsody," and "We Are The Champions" (1977), which became the ultimate sports anthem.

 Queen - 'We Are The Champions'

-In 1972, Freddie adopted the surname Mercury, which means 'mercury' or 'quicksilver', symbolizing his flexibility and speed.
+In 1972, Freddie chose the surname Mercury – meaning 'quicksilver' – to reflect his fluid, lightning-fast stage presence.
 In 1973, he officially changed his name.

 Queen photoshoot at Freddie Mercury's apartment, early 70s